On Regularizability and its Application to Online Control of Unstable LTI Systems: Regularizable Systems

-This, in turn, implies that a contractible system is regularizable (as $\|\widetilde{A}\|< 1$).
+This, in turn, implies that a contractible system is regularizable (as in that case $\|\widetilde{A}\|< 1$).
 In particular, if the original system matrix $A$ is non-expansive (at least on the subspace $A^{-1}\{\mathcal{R}(B)^\perp\}$), then $(A,B)$ is regularizable. \end{remark}

-The following results further clarifies the relation between regularizable systems with their system theoretic twins.
+The following results further clarifies the relation between regularizable systems and their system theoretic twins.

-\begin{proposition} If $(A,B)$ is regularizable, then \begin{itemize} \item $(A,B)$ is stabilizable, and \item $(A,B^\top)$ is detectable. \end{itemize}{} \end{proposition} \begin{proof} For the first claim, note that $\widetilde{A} = A - ~\Pi_{\mathcal{R}(B)} A = A + B K$, where $K:= -B^\dagger A$.
+\begin{proposition} If $(A,B)$ is regularizable, then \begin{itemize} \item $(A,B)$ is stabilizable, and \item $(A,B^\intercal)$ is detectable. \end{itemize}{} \end{proposition} \begin{proof} For the first claim, note that $\widetilde{A} = A - ~\Pi_{\mathcal{R}(B)} A = A + B K$, where $K:= -B^\dagger A$.
 Thus if $(A,B)$ is regularizable then $K$ is a stabilizing closed loop controller.
 For the second claim, we establish a contrapositive.
-Suppose that $(A,B^{\top})$ is not detectable.
-Hence there exists a right eigenpair $(\lambda, \v)$ of $A$, where $|\lambda|\geq 1$ and $\v\in\mathcal{N}(B^{\top})=\mathcal{R}(B)^{\perp}$.
+Suppose that $(A,B^\intercal)$ is not detectable.
+Hence there exists a right eigenpair $(\lambda, \v)$ of $A$, where $|\lambda|\geq 1$ and $\v\in\mathcal{N}(B^\intercal)=\mathcal{R}(B)^{\perp}$.
 Then, \Cref{lem:eigenpair} implies that $(\lambda, \v)$ must be a right eigenpair of $\widetilde{A}$.
 Since $|\lambda|\geq 1$, $\widetilde{A}$ is not Schur stable and therefore $(A,B)$ is not regularizable. \end{proof}

-Note that the consequents of \Cref{prop:dirReg-vs-stab} are equivalent whenever $A$ is symmetric, simply because detectability of $(A,B^\top)$ is the same as stabilizability of $(A^\top,B)$.
-Also, note that \Cref{prop:dirReg-vs-stab} equivalently states that for the system in \cref{eqn:Atilde} to be Schur stable (i.e., the original pair $(A,B)$ to be regularizable), the original system $A$ has to be stabilizable through $B$ and also detectable through $B^\top$.
-This provides a necessary condition for regularizability.
-The following counter-example underscores why the stabilizability of $(A,B)$ even when combined with detectability of $(A,B^{\top})$, is not sufficient for regularizability.
+Note that the consequents of \Cref{prop:dirReg-vs-stab} are equivalent whenever $A$ is symmetric, as detectability of $(A,B^\intercal)$ is equivalent to stabilizability of $(A^\intercal,B)$.
+Also, note that \Cref{prop:dirReg-vs-stab} provides a necessary condition for regularizability, whereas the following counter-example underscores why the stabilizability of $(A,B)$, even when combined with detectability of $(A,B^\intercal)$, is not sufficient.

-\begin{example} Let the system matrices $A,B$ be as defined in Example \ref{ex:motivateExample} and consider the pair $(A_1,B_1) := (A+A^\top, B)$.
+\begin{example} Let the system matrices $A,B$ be defined as in Example \ref{ex:motivateExample} and consider the pair $(A_1,B_1) := (A+A^\intercal, B)$.
 By the structure of $A_1$, note that $(A_1,B_1)$ is controllable.
-Since $A_1$ is symmetric, $(A_1,B_1^\top)$ is also observable.
+Since $A_1$ is symmetric, $(A_1,B_1^\intercal)$ is also observable.
 By direct computation we observe that,